Maxfynn/Foundation-Models-Playgrounds/README.md

 - [`MarketingTagline.swift`](Foundation-Models-Playgrounds/Playgrounds/MarketingTagline.swift) – Suggests a catchy marketing tagline.
 - [`MedicalCase.swift`](Foundation-Models-Playgrounds/Playgrounds/MedicalCase.swift) – Simulates a multi-expert discussion of a patient case.
 - [`ModelAvailability.swift`](Foundation-Models-Playgrounds/Playgrounds/ModelAvailability.swift) – Checks the availability status of the system model.
+- [`MoonLandingDate.swift`](Foundation-Models-Playgrounds/Playgrounds/MoonLandingDate.swift) – Retrieves the date of the first moon landing.
 - [`MovieNightRecommendation.swift`](Foundation-Models-Playgrounds/Playgrounds/MovieNightRecommendation.swift) – Recommends a movie with a rating and reason.
 - [`MusicAlbum.swift`](Foundation-Models-Playgrounds/Playgrounds/MusicAlbum.swift) – Describes a music album using a generable structure.
 - [`MusicRecommendation.swift`](Foundation-Models-Playgrounds/Playgrounds/MusicRecommendation.swift) – Suggests music tracks or albums based on mood.